Tarrant County Clerk

 County Criminal Courts

-Follow Statewide E-Filing Mandates and Local Rules
+E-Filing Rules and Local Requirements

 Whether your filing must be e-filed through the state portal.